accessibilityafrica/accessible-components/html-css/forms/README.md

 ## 2. Helper/Descriptive Text

 - **Approach One:** Placing a hint and label as spans inside the label texts ensures they are both read by screenreaders.
-This also increases the hit area, when a user taps on the content inside the label element, it focuses on the respective input element.
+This also increases the hit area i.e when a user taps on the content inside the label element, it focuses on the respective input element.
+This is useful on small screens and to some people with motor disabilities.

 ```html
 <label>